ABOSO BENSO D/A SCHOOL: GHANA

 Furniture and books.

 Our school in Ghana was completed in late spring 2015 and was immediately occupied by around 30 young children in grades Kindergarten-1 and Kindergarten-2 along with their teachers.
-As 2017 draws to a close the school is thriving with an enrollment of 73 children at the end of last term.
+By 2017 the school had an enrollment of 73 children.

 Because Aboso Benso D/A School was technically operational prior to our project (even though it was located in an abandoned goat shed), and was loosely affiliated with the village primary school, it is already registered as a government school with the Ghanaian Ministry of Education.